spotinst/help/src/docs/spot-pc/features/spot-pc-console/overview.md

 ## What’s Next?

-Learn more about [Getting Started](spot-pc/getting-started/) with Spot PC.
+Learn how to [deploy your first Spot Group](spot-pc/tutorials/deploy-spot-pc) with this easy guide.